We know how the other side thinks

 We help families obtain necessary guardianships for children and other loved ones with conditions like autism, Down Syndrome and dementia.
 A guardianship for someone with one of these conditions can ensure they will always be financially stable and comfortable in their living environment.

 We are fully dedicated to meeting the needs and goals of our clients while fully considering the sensitive nature of guardianships.
-We have three conveniently located offices in Ocean Township, New Brunswick and Asbury Park, allowing us to serve a broad swath of New Jersey.
+We have three conveniently located offices in Ocean Township and New Brunswick, allowing us to serve a broad swath of New Jersey.

 Guardianships: What To Know About The Process